Recommended Modes of Communication in the Course

 Course Blog: As mentioned above, this blog will serve as a central hub for the course.
 Please review the information pages for important course information, and follow the blog postings for frequent course updates.

 Your Blog: Students taking this course for credit require their own blog to fulfill the course assignments.
 Blogs are relatively easy to setup and there are a number of free services such as: WordPress.com, Blogger and Edublogs.
-There are also newer services such as Tumblr and Posterous that are similar to these blogging platforms, but seem to focus on ease of use, posting of media snippets, and short-form blogging.
-For this course, I would recommend WordPress.com (it has been popular and dependable for former students) or, if you are ambitious, a self-hosted WordPress.org blog would be a worthy challenge.
+For this course, I would recommend a WordPress-based platform (WordPress.com or Edublogs) or, if you are ambitious, a self-hosted WordPress.org blog would be a worthy challenge.

 RSS: RSS or Really Simple Syndication will be an essential element to this course.
 In simple terms, RSS allows people to easily subscribe to news & information from various sources around the web.
-The most popular RSS Reader is Google Reader, and will require a Google account (which you will need for several others things in this course).
-For a brief explanation of RSS and Google Reader, view this RSS in Plain English video from Common Craft.
+The most prominent RSS Reader was Google Reader, but it has now been discontinued.
+You want to consider alternatives such as Digg Reader, Feedly, and Inoreader.
+We will discuss how to use these tools in class.

 Start with these – more tools to be introduced as the course progresses.